AIE-Seattle-Prog/git-focused/README.md

 To switch to a branch, type `git checkout $BRANCH_NAME_HERE`.
 For instance, to switch to the `develop` branch, you can type `git checkout develop`.

+To merge work from another branch, type `git merge $BRANCH_NAME_HERE`.
+For instance, to merge work from the `feat-unittesting` branch, type `git merge feat-unittesting`.

 ### Common Conventions

+Here are some common branches you can expect to run into.
+Each team has its own conventions that you should adhere to.

+> Try to avoid using capitlized letters in your branch names -- there are
+> platform-differences that you will run into if you don't.

 - master
   - the default, the stable, the ready-to-ship